-- a.
+a.
 An amusement game must be certified as permissible by the Commission before a license to operate the game may issue.
-A certification shall be effective for all licenses issued for the specific kind of game named in the certification. - b.
-Commission regulations shall list the amusement games that have been certified, describe each game and may limit the number or kind of prizes that may be awarded for the game. - c.
+A certification shall be effective for all licenses issued for the specific kind of game named in the certification.

+b.
+Commission regulations shall list the amusement games that have been certified, describe each game and may limit the number or kind of prizes that may be awarded for the game.

+c.
 Any person may apply to the Commission for certification of a game not already certified.
-Applications shall be made on the form and with the fee prescribed by regulations. - d.
-An amusement game shall not be certified if it: - (1) is deceptive or unfair to participants, or - (2) unfairly competes with games of chance operated under the Bingo Licensing Law or the Raffles Licensing Law. - e.
-The commission shall not certify as an amusement game: - (1) pool selling, the keeping of a gambling resort, or betting on horse racing, - (2) betting on the outcome of any athletic game or contest in which the player does not actively participate; - (3) bingo or raffles other than draw raffles, where prizes have a value not exceeding \$15.00.
+Applications shall be made on the form and with the fee prescribed by regulations.

+d.
+No licensee shall be permitted to offer an electronic amusement unless the licensee first establishes, to the satisfaction of the commission, that:

+(1) the electronic amusement will not violate the provisions of this Act; and, e.
+The commission may utilize, it its discretion, the services of another public entity or a private entity, or both, for the purposes of conducting any testing, analysis, or review of the electronic device on which the amusement may be offered to make this determination, the cost of which shall be borne by the licensee.

+(2) the device sought to be utilized is suitable for use after an appropriate test or experimental period under such terms and conditions as the commission deems appropriate.

+d. f.
+An amusement game shall not be certified if it:

+(1) is deceptive or unfair to participants, or

+(2) unfairly competes with games of chance operated under the Bingo Licensing Law or the Raffles Licensing Law.

+e. g.
+The commission shall not certify as an amusement game:

+(1) pool selling, the keeping of a gambling resort, or betting on horse racing,

+(2) betting on the outcome of any athletic game or contest in which the player does not actively participate;

+(3) bingo or raffles other than draw raffles, where prizes have a value not exceeding \$15.00.

 Certification of permissible games is unique to amusement games; there is no counterpart in the Bingo or Raffle laws.
-This section combines, in streamlined form, the three source sections.
+This section combines, in streamlined form, the three source sections 5:8-79, 5:8-112 and 5:8-113.